 The test is self-administered and taken at home.
 You can print it from the Ohio State University Wexner Medical Center website.

-Bring the completed test to a doctor.
-They may recommend further testing, such as the MoCA or MRI scans, or refer you to a neurologist or geriatric specialist.
+Please bring the completed test to a doctor.
+They may recommend further testing, such as MoCA or MRI scans, or refer you to a neurologist or geriatric specialist.

 Recommended for you: